MinhaMumtaz/NovaCortex-Threat-AI/README.md

 * Policy Optimization - Use AI to recommend ideal baseline policies tailored to environment and threat models
 * Evaluate side-channel attack resistance in low-level kernel implementation

+---

+## < Note >:
+Advanced systems projects **(NovaSentry-X and NovaCortex-Sentinel)** are currently in private development for security research purposes.
+Documentation and logic walkthroughs are available upon request for technical interviews.